The Storm Is Over Now

-"The Storm Is Over Now" is an international single by American R&B singer R. Kelly from his fourth solo studio album and second sequel to 12 Play, TP-2.com.
-It is the second single on that album and a 4:35 minute music video has been made for the song.
-The song was not released in the US, it charted at number 18 on the UK chart and below 15 on two other countries.
-The song is both written and produced by R. Kelly himself.
+"The Storm Is Over Now" is a song by American R&B singer R. Kelly from his fourth solo studio album, TP-2.com.
+It was released as the third single from the album on March 19, 2001, outside the United States.
+The song charted at number 18 on the UK Singles Chart and became a top-10 hit in Austria, Germany, and Switzerland.
+The song is both written and produced by Kelly himself.
 It was included in the soundtrack to the 2001 film Hardball.

 Music video

 The music video was directed by R. Kelly and Bille Woodruff.